Write a little about yourself. Just a paragraph will do.

 website, but I suppose you have to start somewhere right?

-I just recently moved to Mishawaka although I was born, raised, and
+I just recently returned to the Chicago area although I was born,

-spent more than thirty years on the northwest side of Chicago.
-I
+raised, and spent more than thirty years on the northwest side of

 I normally spend about half of the month on the road delivering